A blood-based triage tool to support colorectal cancer assessment in symptomatic patients.

 ColoSTAT® is designed to integrate easily into routine primary care workflows, with no additional preparation required.

-- Order: Request ColoSTAT® similar to routine blood tests
+- Order: Request ColoSTAT® similar to routine blood tests using the ColoSTAT® Test Request Form

 - Analyse: Samples processed in a NATA-accredited laboratory